condyl/recipe-discord-bot/README.md

-Made in May 2023 as a challenge against a friend
+Made in May 2023 (in 3 days) as a challenge against a friend

 Commands: